 Alabama to execute man convicted of killing three police officers in 2004

-Martin Luther King III, the son of the late civil rights leader, wrote a letter to Alabama Governor Kay Ivey, asking her to halt the execution.
+Martin Luther King III, the son of the late civil rights leader, wrote a letter to Alabama Governor Kay Ivey, asking her to intervene.
 "Killing this African American man, whose case appears to have been strongly mishandled by the courts, could produce an irreversible injustice," he wrote in the letter he posted on Twitter.

-The office of the governor did not comment.
-Woods would be the first inmate in Alabama and the fifth in the United States to be executed in 2020.
-Alabama executed four inmates in 2019, according to the Death Penalty Information Center.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)